camila-guerra/EDA_Youtube_Project/README.md

 ### 📊 Who is this analysis for?

 Even if you think this is just for YouTubers...  🚫 Wrong!

 This data is also super useful for:
 - 📈 **Companies and brands** wanting to advertise on YouTube
 - 🧠 **Market analysts** interested in consumer behavior patterns
-- 🧑‍💻 Curious people who want to understand what content hits hardest and why
+- 🧑‍💻 **Curious people like me** who want to understand what content hits hardest and why

 ---